 On your homepage

 When someone first comes to your site, you might want to present them with an opportunity to get in touch to find out more about your products or services.
-Having a form in a prominent location on your homepage will improve its conversion rate (that is, the percentage of users who fill it out).
+Having a form in an eye-catching location on your homepage will improve its conversion rate (that is, the percentage of users who fill it out).
 In general, that’s going to be the top of the page (where users will see it immediately) or at the bottom of the page (which is where users will commonly look for contact information).

 In your sidebar